rollbar/docs/api/sourcemaps.md

 # Upload

-To upload your source maps at the beginning of your deploy script (before the new code is in production), run the following cURL command.

-Call the `api/1/sourcemap` endpoint with the following params:
+To upload your source maps at the beginning of your deploy script (before the new code is in production), call the `api/1/sourcemap` endpoint with the following params:

 access_token
+:	a project-level access token

 version
 :	a string indicating the current code version